xyproto/favicon-editor/README.md

 ## Features and limitations

-* Edit `favicon.ico` and `favicon.png` images.
-* Will only save 16-color graysacle images.
+* Will only save as 16-color graysacle images.
-* Only supports vt100 compatible terminals.

 ## Hotkeys